DigitalPublishingToolkit/DeepPockets4-ThePsychologyOfaWebDeveloper/md/14scottgivesmeanassignment.md

 and organize their data for them.
 Naughty baskets!

 This is not really news, so let’s not dwell on these findings for too long.
-What I’m more interested in is looking at the impact of this user dependency on polite software and the fashion of our conversations in real life.
+What I’m more interested in, is looking at the impact of this user dependency on polite software and the fashion of our conversations in real life.
 (And in stating ‘our’, I am in fact stating that we’re *all* users, including web developers.)